Kiloutre/TKMovesets/README.md

 - Allow Extra properties to be played with a click
 - Implement copy paste
 - Maybe show explanation when hovering move field names and not just a repeat of the field name
-- Tree node: display label when possible (extra properties & requirements).
+- Tree node: display label when possible (extra properties, requirements, cancel moveid).
 Color alternating rows/BGs
 - For lists: detect that we aren't at the true beginning of the list (i - 1) and warn
 - For lists: Update list size when applying (shouldn't be hard, just call Init again and make sure every vector/map/set is cleared at the top of the init functions)
 - Possibility to rename moveset
 - Category color coding
+- Save up to 5 backups of the file.
+Each "Save" press is a save.

  # Other: